vermilion00/qmk_firmware/docs/features/analog_matrix.md

 Another issue is that joystick axes currently don't work on the slave half.
 The slave half will need to be flashed when enabling/disabling the analog joystick feature, or else it won't connect.

 Debug options to print to the console don't work on the slave half, but having them enabled can still cause a (often major) performance hit.
-When changing "debug_scan_no_input", you need to flash both halves again.
+When changing "debug_scan_no_input", you need to flash both halves, as it applies to each half separately.

 # Other features